lukso-network/LIPs/LSPs/LSP-3-UniversalProfile-Metadata.md

 The `valueContent` MUST be constructed as follows: `bytes8(indexNumber) + bytes4(standardInterfaceId)`.
 Where:
 - `indexNumber` = the index in the [`LSP3IssuedAssets[]` Array](#lsp3issuedassets)
-- `standardInterfaceId` = the [ERC165 interface ID](https://eips.ethereum.org/EIPS/eip-165) of the standard that the token or asset smart contract implements.
+- `standardInterfaceId` = the [ERC165 interface ID](https://eips.ethereum.org/EIPS/eip-165) of the standard that the token or asset smart contract implements (if the ERC165 interface ID is unknown, `standardInterfaceId = 0x00000000`).

 ```json
 {